 - Ring finger (a) plays the E (1st) string.

 The thumb plays in the downstroke fashion on the 6th, 5th, and 4th strings.
-The index, middle and ring finger play in the upstroke in the finger picked guitar technique.
+The index, middle and ring fingers play in the upstroke in the finger-picked guitar technique.

 Correct Hand Position in the Finger Picked Guitar Technique

 In the fingerstyle guitar pattern, the fingers are placed perpendicular to the strings that are played by the particular finger for ease of string playing.
 For example, the thumb is placed over the 5th and 6th strings, as the thumb plays the 4th, 5th, and 6th strings.

 The thumb in this technique is placed in front of the fingers.
 It is the standard hand positioning followed for various fingerstyle guitar patterns.